mtrudel/man_or_machine/README.markdown

 <pre>git clone git://github.com/mtrudel/man_or_machine.git</pre>

-3. Then add the example code from above to your ~adhearsion-project/dialplan.rb.
+3. Add the example code from above to your ~adhearsion-project/dialplan.rb.

-Then you're off and running!